bennyistanto/msc-thesis/README.md

 Master's thesis (Bogor Agricultural University, 2026) on the hybrid LSEQM+DL bias correction framework for daily Integrated Multi-satellitE Retrievals for GPM Late Run (IMERG-L) precipitation over Indonesia, with gauge validation against 172 independent BMKG stations.

-> **Status:** final draft submitted to the IPB Applied Climatology
-> programme.
-See the parent code repository for the implementation
-> and the data archive.

 ## Author

 **Benny Istanto** (G2501222008)</br>